From the historical and enchanting region of Normandy

 Notable among the family at this time was Sir Robert Corbett of Selkirk Abbey; Sir Andrew Corbet (1580-1637), an English politician, Member of Parliament for Shropshire

 (1624-25), matriculated at Queen's College, Oxford (1600); Richard Corbet (1582-1635) poet and prelate; Sir John Corbet, 1st Baronet

-of Stoke upon Tern (1594-1662), an English...
-Another 102 words (7 lines of text) are included under the topic Early Corbitts Notables in all our PDF Extended History products and printed products wherever possible.
+of Stoke upon Tern (1594-1662), an English politician who sat in the House of Commons between 1646 and 1648; Miles Corbet (1595-1662), an English politician, recorder of Yarmouth, convicted for Regicide of King...
+Another 76 words (5 lines of text) are included under the topic Early Corbitts Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Corbitts family to Ireland